timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 19-INSURANCE/SUBCHAPTER III-SERVICEMEMBERS' GROUP LIFE INSURANCE.md

 * (C) In no case may the amount of insurance coverage under this subsection of a member's spouse exceed the amount of insurance coverage of the member.

-* (D) In the case of a member who elects under paragraph (2)(A) not to be insured under this section, or who elects under subparagraph (B) to be insured for an amount less than the maximum amount provided under subparagraph (A), and who is deployed to a combat theater of operations the member—
+* (D) In the case of a member who elects under paragraph (2)(A) not to be insured under this section, or who elects under subparagraph (B) to be insured for an amount less than the maximum amount provided under subparagraph (A), and who is deployed to a combat theater of operations, the member—

   * (i) shall be insured under this subchapter for the maximum amount provided under subparagraph (A) for the period of such deployment; and